-This course is the first in a series of four clinical D.N.P. practica in which students gain health care agency experience in preparing for, developing, implementing, evaluating, and disseminating their D.N.P. projects.
-In this first practicum course, students begin to engage and work with experts in the health care systems and agencies where they will conduct their projects.
+This course is the first in a series of four Clinical D.N.P. practica in which students gain experience in preparing for, developing, implementing, evaluating, and disseminating their D.N.P. projects.
+In this first practicum, students begin to engage and work with experts in the health care systems and agencies where they will conduct their projects.
 This practicum prepares D.N.P. students for the systems interactions involved in planning and executing clinical projects.
-The expected outcomes are a written agreement with the agency for D.N.P. project implementation, engagement and planning activities with agency personnel involved in requisite protocols for project implementation, and development of a relationship with an external mentor/expert.
-The student develops a preliminary outline of systems activities and protocols to be followed in this preparation phase of the project and obtains the signed agreement of an outside mentor.
-The student keeps weekly logs of activities, which are submitted to, reviewed by, and discussed with course faculty.
-67.5 hours.
+The expected outcomes are: (1) a written agreement with the agency for D.N.P. project implementation, (2) engagement and planning activities with agency personnel involved in requisite protocols for project implementation, and (3) development of a relationship with an external mentor/ expert.
+Students develop a preliminary outline of systems activities and protocols to be followed in this preparation phase of the project and obtain the signed agreement from their outside mentor/expert.
+Required of all first-year Clinical D.N.P. students.
 11⁄2 Course cr